 One organization that works to promote responsible alcohol service is the Texas Alcoholic Beverage Commission (TABC).
 TABC regulates third-party seller-server schools available throughout Texas, both in person and online.
 The program curriculum covers underage and overservice laws, as well as prevention strategies.
-TABC-approved seller-server schools had trained 471,770 people as of September 30 in FY 2022 and 269,390 people from October 2022 through April 2023.
-T seller-server instructors are currently training an average of 32,000 people per month.
+By the end of FY 2023, TABC-approved seller-server schools had trained 486,944 people.
+TABC seller-server instructors are currently training an average of 42,000 people per month.
 Certification is valid for two years.
 Currently, Texas law does not require seller-servers to be certified.
 However, license holders may avoid administrative sanctions to their license/permit if they require the certification of their employees and meet other minimum standards.

 The Retailer Education and Awareness Program (REAP) was designed by TABC staff to provide education for all staffing levels of alcoholic beverage retailers.
-This program provides owners, managers, and general employees of retail establishments the opportunity to REAP the benefits of continued education and compliance with the state's alcoholic beverage laws.
+This program provides owners, managers, and general employees of retail establishments the opportunity to reap the benefits of continued education and compliance with the state's alcoholic beverage laws.
 Hosted by TABC, the two-hour program addresses common issues related to minors and intoxicated patrons.
 The course covers both on- and off-premise scenarios in one training environment and is easily customizable to individual training needs.

-The program is designed to create a dialogue between TABC and all levels of alcoholic beverage retail staff while in an educational environment.
+The program is designed to create a dialogue between TABC and all levels of alcoholic beverage retail staff within an educational environment.
 TABC agents and auditors cover topics to retrain even the most seasoned employees while also asking for feedback and questions, so those involved leave with a better understanding of possible problem areas and solutions.
 The goal of REAP is to help all alcoholic beverage retailers promote responsible alcoholic beverage sales and service.